-Prerequisite: Master's level statistics course Four Semester Credits (Contact Hours per Week: Lecture 4)
+Prerequisite: Master's level statistics course

 N7506 Advanced Statistics for Clinical Research II

 This course is the second part of a two-semester series on statistical methods for clinical research.
 This second course focuses on measurement problems, descriptive statistics, graphics, sampling distributions, hypotheses testing, and comparison of samples, non-parametric methods, and applications.
 Basic design issues are discussed as are ethical considerations in design and analysis.